-3.1 Design
+3.1 Research Design

-This study used a descriptive design.
+This study used both descriptive and quantitative design.
 The research drew from both the qualitative and quantitative analysis approaches in order to get a bigger picture both in number and data.

 3.2.
-Environment
+Study Area and Population

-This study was conducted in primary schools in Rongo division, Rongo district, Kenya.
+This study was conducted in primary schools in Upper Nyakach division, Nyakach district, Kenya.
 And this was so because it is where the researcher lives and therefore it was easy to get information.
-The costs of transport was reduced.
+The costs of transport were reduced.
+The population of the study were; Area education officers, teachers, pupils and parents in the area of study.
+The respondents included teachers, pupils and parents.